UK Water Softener Specialists | Reviews | FAQ

 Water Conditioners Versus Water Softeners

-There are a few key differences between Water Conditioners and Water Softeners.
-Water Conditioners are a great option for customers looking for solely scale control, offering a more cost effective and easier to maintain solution than a Water Softener.
-However it is important to note that this treated water is still regarded as ‘Hard Water’ so if you are looking for a system to offer the benefits of ‘Soft Water’ then you should be considering a Water Softener instead.
+There are a few key differences between water conditioners and water softeners.
+Water conditioners are a great option for customers looking solely for scale control, offering a more cost effective and easier to maintain solution than a water softener.
+However, it is important to note that this treated water is still regarded as ‘hard water’ and in areas with a hardness level of 250ppm or above, you will still notice limescale build up – albeit at a reduced rate.
+In this case, you should be considering a water softener instead.
+Here’s a quick overview of the main differences between these technologies:

 Water Conditioners Vs Water Softeners Comparison